mirofrankovic/cookbook-trisport-project-03/README.md

 Most of the testing was manual testing during the development of the site with additional testing completed at the end, before this write up.

+Also, created my own profile and was adding recipes with various categories to test my charts in terms of counting recipes and puting in right meal_type, sport_type, race_day or vegan meal.

 ## Manual Testing

 * **Front End**